Difference Between King Crown and Queen Crown

 Main Difference Between King Crown and Queen Crown

-1. A king crown is called an imperial crown but the queen crown is known as a royal crown.
+1. A king’s crown is called an imperial crown, but the queen’s crown is known as a royal crown.

-2. A king crown is made with 20-carat gold with 50 pearls along with other assorted gemstones like amethyst and topaz lining the crown.
-A queen crown on the other hand is made of silver with gold gildings.
-Though the queen crown also has pearls, they have 153 pearls lining the crown unlike the 50 on a king crown.
+2. A king crown is made with 20-carat gold with 50 pearls and other assorted gemstones like amethyst and topaz lining the crown.
+A queen crown, on the other hand, is made of silver with gold gildings.
+Though the queen crown also has pearls, they have 153 pearls lining the crown, unlike the 50 on a king crown.
 They are also designed with various assorted gemstones.

-3. They are both made of purple velvety material but the centre stone for a king crown is the green tourmaline whereas the one for queen crown is a large amethyst.
+3. They are both made of purple velvety material, but the centre stone for a king crown is the green tourmaline, whereas the one for a queen crown is a large amethyst.

-4. The crowns have a different overall design even though look similar at a glance.
-The arches of a king crown are seen to be rising to the centre as they are formed by eight loops rising from the base of the crown.
-Even though the queen crown also has eight loops rising from the base, the arches formed are depressed and not risen.
+4. The crowns have a different overall design, even though they look similar.
+The arches of a king’s crown are seen to rise to the centre as they are formed by eight loops rising from the base of the crown.
+Even though the queen crown has eight loops rising from the base, the arches formed are depressed and do not rise.

 Difference Between King Crown and Queen Crown